labex-labs/python-cheatsheet/docs/modules/json-module.md

 ---
-title: Python Json Module - Python Cheatsheet
+title: Python JSON Module - Python Cheatsheet
 description: Python has the built-in module json, which allow us to work with JSON (JavaScript Object Notation) data.
 ---

 <base-title :title="frontmatter.title" :description="frontmatter.description">
-Python Json Module
+Python JSON Module
 </base-title>

 JSON stands for JavaScript Object Notation and is a lightweight format for storing and transporting data.
 JSON is often used when data is sent from a server to a web page.